“I have a big appetite for adventure.”

 Due to high demand, we encourage you to place your order now to get your Gator on our production schedule.
-Your bag will then be delivered in under 30 days, many times much less.
+Your bag will then be delivered in under 30 days.
 Like retirement, it's worth the wait.

-Witness the birth of your bag and learn about the steps it takes to handcraft your Gator compact carry-on.
+Witness the birth of your bag and learn about the many steps it takes to handcraft your Lil Roy.

 Every great bag needs cool luggage accessories.